Tropical cyclones in 2018: Eastern Pacific & Central Pacific Oceans

 August was an above-average month for the Eastern Pacific, with a total of seven named storms occurring during the month – Hector, Ileana, John, Kristy, Lane, Miriam, and Norman.
 Forming from a July tropical depression, Hurricane Hector spent more days as a major hurricane than any other storm in the basin.
 It also had the highest accumulated cyclone energy since Hurricane John in 1994.
 Around the same time, Tropical Storm Ileana paralleled the southwestern coast of Mexico, bringing heavy rainfall to the region.
 Forming in mid-August, Hurricane Lane became the first Category 5 hurricane to form during the year.
 Lane brought record rainfall to Hawaii's Big Island, becoming the wettest tropical cyclone for that state and the second wettest in the United States.
 September saw the formation of five tropical cyclones – Olivia, Paul, Nineteen-E, Rosa, and Sergio.
 Hurricane Olivia became the first tropical cyclone in recorded history to make landfall on the islands of Maui and Lanai on September 12.
 Tropical Depression Nineteen-E formed in the Gulf of California on September 19, the first such instance in recorded history.
 It made landfall in Sonora on the next day, causing severe flooding.
 Additionally, one named storm formed in the Central Pacific in September – Walaka.
-In October, Walaka intensified into a Category 5 hurricane in the Central Pacific – the season's third and final Category 5 storm.
+In October, Walaka intensified into a Category 5 hurricane in the Central Pacific – the season's second Category 5 storm.

 October yielded an above-average number of tropical cyclones with three named storms forming – Tara, Vicente, and Willa.
 Sergio became the eighth system to obtain Category 4 intensity during the season, breaking the old record of seven which was set in 2015.
 Rosa and Sergio both made landfall on the Baja California Peninsula during October, bringing gale-force winds and rain to the region before impacting western Mexico.
-Willa became the season's second Category 5 hurricane before making landfall in Sinaloa, Mexico, in late October.
+Willa became the season's third and last Category 5 hurricane before making landfall in Sinaloa, Mexico, in late October.
 The cyclone brought strong winds to the area where it made landfall and dropped torrential rainfall throughout the region.
 Tropical Storm Vicente caused severe flooding and landslides in western Mexico at the same time as Willa, compounding the latter's effects in some areas.
 November featured the season's last system, Tropical Storm Xavier, which dissipated on November 6, marking the end of the season.